 NZ does not have a capital gains tax regime.
-However, as can be seen above, a number of instances exist where the capital gain made on an investment will be subject to income tax.
+However, as can be seen below, a number of instances exist where the capital gain made on an investment should be subject to income tax.

-As noted above, where the FIF regime is not applicable, any disposal gain or loss will be assessable/deductible if the asset was held on revenue account, that is, if the taxpayer carries on a business of dealing in such property, or the investment was acquired with the dominant purpose of sale (measured at the time of acquisition).
-Whilst the individual circumstances of the investors would need to be considered, it is noted that the prospectuses reviewed envisage a reasonably long term investment in the units of between five and ten years, early disposition is not encouraged by the terms of these documents.
+Where the FIF regime is not applicable, any disposal gain or loss should be assessable / deductible if the asset was held on revenue account, that is, if the taxpayer carries on a business of dealing in such property, or the investment was acquired with the dominant purpose of sale (measured at the time of acquisition).
+Whilst the individual circumstances of the investors would need to be considered, it is noted that the prospectuses reviewed envisage a reasonably long term investment in the units of between five and ten years.
+Early disposition is not encouraged by the terms of these documents.